temamarvel/radioplays-parser/README.md

 # radioplays-parser
-The script parce http://audio.arjlover.net/audio/ site.
-Organize data and store it in cloud for future using.
+The script parse [that site](http://audio.arjlover.net/audio/) with USSR radioplays ansd fairytales, organize parsed data and store it in the cloud for future using.